imagined-numaan/solo-creators/README.md

 # solo-creators
-A repository that contains code for profile analysis.
+A repository to build the random creators feature for SOLO.